 Sure, it’s fun.
 But when you’re a toddler, play is serious business, too.
 It’s one of the most important ways to learn, develop, discover the world and understand how people and things relate to one another.

-As a parent, you can provide a safe environment for play and supprot your toddler to:
+As a parent, you can provide a safe environment for play and support your toddler to:

 - Play actively.
-Toddlers need at least 180 minutes of physical activity at any intensity spread throughout the day to help build strong bones, muscles, heart and lungs.
+Toddlers need at least 60 minutes of physical activity every day to help build strong bones, muscles, heart, and lungs.
 Try dancing, jumping, running, rolling, skipping or any other motion your toddler enjoys.

-- Play in ways that help him earn about the world around him.
+- Play in ways that help him learn about the world around him.

-- Play in ways that foster her creativity and self-expression.
+- Play in ways that foster her creativity.